Pivoting the paradigm: the role of spreadsheets in K-12 data science: Spreadsheets---A Part of the Data and Computing Toolbox?

-\emph{Interactivity} and \emph{Flexible plot creation} are two places where spreadsheets themselves fall short of other tools.
-For instance, spreadsheets don't have built-in support for multivariate displays, and there is no built-in way to make a simple dot plot (a common graph used in early grades to help students understand distributions, \citet{konold:2007}).
+\emph{Interactivity} and \emph{Flexible plot creation} are two places where spreadsheets themselves fall short of other data analysis tools.
+While spreadsheets are commonly used to create graphical representations of data \citep{prodromou}, they don't have built-in support for multivariate displays.
+As another example, there is no built-in way to make a simple dot plot (a common graph used in early grades to help students understand distributions, \citet{konold:2007}).
+(CODAP, on the other hand, provides interactive and easy-to-use features to produce these and other visualizations.) \citet{ridgway_2017} provides a review of tools for visualizing data.

-One solution to this problem is provided by a connector between Google Sheets and Google Looker Studio.
-Looker Studio is a lightweight data visualization software that allows for flexible and interactive dashboard creation and comes free with any Google account.
-It includes support for a wide range of column types, the creation of custom metrics and fields (``calculated fields''), multivariate displays, interactive filters, cross-filtering interaction across charts, and more.\footnote{It is worth noting that Power BI, offered by Microsoft, has many similar features to Google Looker Studio.
-However, Power BI is only available for free as a desktop download, thus making Looker Studio more accessible in a school environment.}
+One solution to the problem of generating multivariate displays is provided by a connector between Google Sheets and Google Data Studio (formerly Looker Studio).
+While Data Studio is an additional tool for flexible and interactive dashboard creation, it is included with any Google account.
+It provides support for a wide range of column types, the creation of custom metrics and fields (``calculated fields''), multivariate displays, interactive filters, cross-filtering interaction across charts, and more.\footnote{It is worth noting that Power BI, offered by Microsoft, has many similar features to Google Data Studio.
+However, Power BI is only available for free as a desktop download, thus making Data Studio more accessible in a school environment.}

-Further interactivity and automation can be developed in the Google Suite using Google Apps Script, a Javascript-based programming language specific to Google.
+Further interactivity and automation, though it adds complexity, can be developed in the Google Workspace using Google Apps Script, a JavaScript-based programming language specific to Google.
 This language allows tools such as Sheets, Docs, Slides, Calendar, Mail, and more to be woven together in unique and useful ways.
-Engaging in learning and projects that employ Apps Script could allow students to develop more tool sense, understanding the larger ecosystem of Google and how different software can interact.
+While it may be more challenging because of the need for more complex coding, engaging in learning and projects that employ Apps Script could allow students and teachers to develop more tool sense, understanding the larger ecosystem of Google and how different software tools can interact.